evgeniyarbatov/stargazing-on-the-run/README.md

 # Stargazing on the Run

-Plotting images of stars and planets to learn about what I could have seen in the sky during my early morning and late night runs.

 I have used Stellarium scripts to render stars and planets based on GPX file location and my direction.

 ## How to use